aditya43/serverless-aws/README.md

         - Go to `CodeBuild` console and create a project.
             * Under `Source Provider`, select `AWS CodeCommit` option.
 Select `CodeCommit Repository`.
             * Under `Environment: How to build`,
+                - Select option `Use an image managed by AWS CodeBuild`.
                 - Select `Operating System` as `Ubuntu`.
                 - Under `Runtime`, select `Node.js`.
                 - Select `Runtime Version`.